-Therefore, a provision has been recognised for the best estimate of the amount that businesses may have been overcharged up to 31st March 2023.
-The estimate has been calculated using the latest Valuation Office Agency ratings list of appeals as at 31st March 2023.
-The Council's share of the provision held at this date is £0.710m being 40% and a decrease of £1.228m compared to the previous year (£1.938m).
-In 2020/21 reverted back to 40% as the 56% share was based on a one year only 75% Pilot Pooling Agreement.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses may have been overcharged up to 31st March 2025.
+The estimate has been calculated using the latest Valuation Office Agency ratings list of appeals as at 31st March 2025.
+The Council's share of the provision held at this date is £0.645m being 40% and a increase of £0.063m compared to the previous year (£0.582m).
 Appeals can be made on the basis of local and national issues that may impact on the Rateable Values of hereditaments.